-This lectureship will provide participants with a multi-level view of location-based (geospatial) technologies—beginning with a broad overview and continuing through a detailed look at building a system for problem solving.
+This lectureship will provide participants with a multi-level view of location-based (geospatial) technologies—beginning with a broad overview and continuing through a detailed look at the application of GIS technology.
 Discussions will include how technology is being used to improve management decisions and explore options available to ranch managers for incorporating these technologies into their ranching operations.
-Participants will have hands on exercises and demonstrations throughout the course with a 1-day training included with registration.
-This lectureship focuses on the importance of location in the decision making process and is intended for those with limited experience using these technologies.
+Participants will have hands on exercises and demonstrations throughout the course, including training in the use of Arc-GIS.

 - Introduce location-based (geospatial technologies—GIS, GPS, digital imagery, and Google Earth